- Explore Kathmandu’s world heritage sites, such as Boudhanath and Durbar Square

 - A spectacular mountain flight that offers close up views of Mount Everest

 Day 1: Arrive in Kathmandu

 The Ghandruk trek is a great introduction to trekking in Nepal.
-Its trails are at a relatively low elevation (just under 2000 m, or 6500 ft), and the days stages are very doable, even for people who aren't big hikers.
-The views of the Himalyan giants Annapurna and Machapuchare are phenomenal.
-The trails take you through lush forests, and are not too steep.
+Its trails are at a relatively low elevation (just under 2000 m, or 6500 ft), and the day's stages are very doable, even for people who aren't big hikers.
+The views of the Himalayan giants Annapurna and Machapuchare are phenomenal.
+The trails take you through lush forests and are not too steep.
 You will trek through several villages, and you can stay in lodges.
 This trek will make you want to come back to Nepal to do more trekking!

 Day 7: Spend the day in Pokhara